-As you may know, Trish suffered a number of falls this year and ended up doing some damage to her brain.subdural hematoma.
-It caused her to experience nausea, vomiting and dizziness.
+In her case, the hematomas caused her to experience nausea, vomiting and dizziness.
 The dizziness, in turn, led to more falls and consequently more subdural hematomas.
 By the time I figured out that I needed to call 9-11, she was unable to walk and largely unable to speak.

-If you have ever lived with someone suffering from traumatic brain injury, then you will know that it impacts everything about the person from their moods, their aggressiveness, their activity levels.
+If you have ever lived with someone suffering from traumatic brain injury, then you will know that the symptoms of traumatic brain injury impact everything about the person from their moods, their aggressiveness, their activity levels.

 All in all, we are grateful for the medical treatment she received and for the outpouring of support we received from our family, friends, and church group.

 John C. Drew, Ph.D. is an award-winning political scientist.